blue-button/implementation-guide/receive-using-direct.md

 When an STA is hosted externally, it is usually by a Health Information Services Provider (HISP).

-For Blue Button, your Direct STA/HISP must be able to:
+For Blue Button, your Direct STA must be able to:

-- ***Generate valid Direct addresses*** for your users / use cases.
+- ***Generate valid Direct addresses*** for your users and use cases.
+These may be [address-bound or organizationally-bound](http://wiki.directproject.org/Applicability%2BStatement%2Bfor%2BSecure%2BHealth%2BTransport%2BWorking%2BVersion%23x4.0%20Trust%20Verification-4.1%20Verification%20of%20Certificate-Entity%20Binding).
 - ***Publish certificates*** for its addresses via DNSSEC.
 If the addresses are patient-controlled, you must assign an ***individual certificate*** to each.
 - ***Handle errors*** according to the applicability statement.

 Your application must be able to:

-- ***Receive decrypted/validated messages*** from the HISP component via its native interface.
+- ***Receive decrypted/validated messages*** from the HISP/STA via its native interface.
 This interface with vary from component to component.
-- ***Be able to parse and represent the Blue Button information*** in a method appropriate for your users / use cases.
+- ***Be able to parse and represent the Blue Button information*** in a method appropriate for your users and use cases.

 See [Direct Protocol Documentation](http://wiki.directproject.org/Documentation+Library), [.NET Reference Implementation](http://wiki.directproject.org/CSharp+Reference+Implementation), and [Java Reference Implementation](http://wiki.directproject.org/Java+Reference+Implementation).